Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Exact Algorithm for the Distance Bound

-Observation~\ref{obs:empty_space} implies that there are at most $n$ different values for each variable $c_i$, which gives at most $n$ unique values for $\alpha^{[c_1,c_2,\ldots,c_m]}$.
-Thus, we only keep a table of size $n^m$ for computation and storage of solutions to all subproblems.
-The details of dynamic program are in Algorithm~\ref{algo:DP}.
-For some intuition on the working of dynamic program, we refer the reader to Figure~\ref{fig:different_A}.
+Observation~\ref{obs:empty_space} implies that there are at most $n$ different values for each variable $c_j$, which gives at most $n$ unique values for $\alpha^{[c_1,c_2,\ldots,c_m]}$.
+Thus, we only keep a table of size $n^m$ for computation and storage of solutions to all sub-problems.
+For some intuition on the working of dynamic program in Algorithm~\ref{algo:DP}, we refer the reader to Figure~\ref{fig:different_A}.

-Next, we state the following proposition. \begin{prop} Algorithm~\ref{algo:DP} computes a PMI sequence of maximum length in time $O(m\times (n\log n + n^m))$ where $m$ is the number of leaders and $n$ is total number of nodes in the graph. \end{prop} \textit{Proof:} Correctness of Algorithm~\ref{algo:DP} follows from the correctness of Algorithm~\ref{algo1} and Observation~\ref{obs:empty_space}.
-Computing sorted lists $\L^1,\L^2,\ldots,\L^m$ takes $O(m\times n\log n)$ time.
-Each value of $A_{c_1,c_2,\ldots, c_m}$ can be computed by taking maximum of $m$ known values in the table.
-The value of $\mathbf{1}_{c_i}$ can be computed in constant time by looking up relevant $\L^i$ as defined in \eqref{eq:1c}.
-The table contains $n^{m}$ such values.
-Therefore running time of this algorithm is bounded by $O(m\times (n\log n + n^m))$.
+We now state and prove the main result of this section: \begin{theorem} Given a graph $G$ on $n$ vertices, and $m$ leaders, Algorithm~\ref{algo:DP} returns a longest PMI sequence of distance-to-leaders vectors in ${O(m(n\log n + n^m))}$ time. \end{theorem} \textit{Proof:} The correctness of Algorithm~\ref{algo:DP} follows from Observation~\ref{obs1}, Observation ~\ref{obs:empty_space}, and Lemma~\ref{obs:conflict_bound} so all that remains is to prove the time complexity.
+Computing sorted lists $\L^1,\L^2,\ldots,\L^m$ takes $O(m n\log n)$ time.
+Each value of $A_{c_1,c_2,\ldots, c_m}$ can be computed by taking the maximum of $m$ known values previously computed, and saved in multi-dimensional array $A$.
+The value of $\mathbf{1}_{c_j}$ can be computed in constant time by checking whether element at the last index of $\L^j$ has $j^{th}$ coordinate equal to $c_j$ as defined in \eqref{eq:1c}.
+The multi-dimensional array $A$ contains at most $n^{m}$ values at the completion each of which takes constant amount of time to compute.
+Therefore running time of this algorithm is bounded by $O(m (n\log n + n^m))$.